 Others should not be profiting from our basic needs.
 These include most utilities, water, gas and electricity, but could equally include transport for example where people need public transport to get to work.
 For products and services upon which our survival does not depend, bring on the profit and enterprise, market forces, quite rightly should dictate.

-During this crisis, many people who have never suffered financial hardship will now do so and will need to contemplate living in poverty, as some people necessarily live all the time.
-There has been a period of vilifying vulnerable people who depend on benefits for whatever reason, and hopefully, one of the ways life must change after COVID19 is to greater compassion for all society.
+During this crisis, many people who have never suffered financial hardship will now do so and will need to contemplate living in poverty, as some people live all the time.
+There has been a period of vilifying vulnerable people who depend on benefits for whatever reason, and hopefully, one of the ways life must change after COVID-19 is to have greater compassion for all of society.

-Every time I go for my essential supermarket shop I see the assistants and till operators as people who are serving others.
-Brave NHS workers put themselves in dangers way to try to save as many lives as possible.
-A service is an act of love.
-Whether providing an essential service, or a service which otherwise makes life good for others, if it is done with love and a service mentality, then it is all the better.
-Intrinsically as humans, we like our lives to mean something, we like to be making a contribution, in essence, we are happier when we practice service to others.
+Every time I go to my essential supermarket shop I see the assistants and till operators as people who are serving others.
+Brave NHS workers dangerously put themselves to try to save as many lives as possible.
+A service is an act of love and life must change to reflect that.
+It’s good to provide an essential service or a service which otherwise makes life good for others.
+If it is done with love and a service mentality, then it is all the better.
+Intrinsically as humans, we like our lives to mean something.
+We like to contribute, in essence, we are happier when we practice service to others.

-So there you have my top 10 wishes for ways life must change after COVID19.
+So there you have my top 10 wishes for ways life must change after COVID-19.
 What do you think needs to change as a result of this crisis?
-Here is a useful resource entitled Surviving the Coronavirus Lockdown and Social Isolation which is a great collaboration from authors across the globe.